daboucha/nba-analysis/README.md

 ![This is an image](https://github.com/daboucha/to-be-determined/blob/aefe6217b418ac2973c442410fb975d74abb8f4b/Data_Screenshot.png)

 **Questions we hope to answer by analyzing the data**
-1. Which players had the highest Offensive Rating
+1. Which players had the highest Offensive Rating?
-2. Which players had the highest Defensive Rating
+2. Which players had the highest Defensive Rating?
 3. Top 5 players with most potential
-4. Which team has the youngest average age of players
+4. Which team has the youngest average age of players?
-5. Which team could potential winners
+5. Which team could be potential winners?
-6. Which teams had the highest number of new players added to their team (trading)

 ## Group Communication Protocols